 We can now prove Theorem~\ref{thm:rankres}.
 That is, we can drop positivity of $r$ if we assume that the rank is bounded on all hyperplanes.
 The proof is very similar to the proof of Lemma~\ref{lemma:hyperplanesalg}.

 \begin{proof}[Proof of Theorem~\ref{thm:rankres}] Suppose $r$ is a nonzero Hermitian form.
-We can assume that $r$ converges in a neighbourhood of the closed unit polydisc as above.
+We assume that $r$ converges in a neighborhood of the closed unit polydisc as above.
 Write $r(z,\bar{z})=\langle C \sZ_n, \sZ_n \rangle$.
 It is again enough to prove the theorem for hyperplanes.
 Restricting $r$ to a hyperplane $H$ that intersects the closed unit polydisc, we have